 Students will examine and reflect upon the philosophical, historical, organizational and daily aspects of inclusive schooling.
-They will investigate patterns of diversity, possible implications of specific disabilities and diverse abilities and how individual strengths and needs may be supported in the classroom.
-Students will examine their role and personal values, beliefs and attitudes in supporting students with special needs and teachers in the school and community.
+They will investigate patterns of diversity, possible implications of specific disabilities and how individual strengths and needs may be supported in the classroom.
+Students will examine their role and personal values, beliefs and attitudes in supporting students with disabilities and diverse abilities in the school and community.